 Hemingway Champagne: A Bohemian Indulgence

-The basic ingredients of Hemingway Champagne are a jigger (1.5 ounces) of absinthe poured into a flute which is then filled with champagne.
+The basic ingredients of Hemingway Champagne are as follows.
+Pour a jigger (1.5 ounces) of absinthe into a flute and then fill it with champagne.
 I use here the familiar U.S. term champagne to describe all dry sparkling wines, for reasons discussed in an earlier blog.

-At the time Ernest Hemingway revealed his favorite cocktail (1935) absinthe had the reputation of a scandalous and addictive beverage, and was banned in the U.S. and in most European countries.
+At the time Ernest Hemingway revealed his favorite cocktail (1935) absinthe had the reputation of a scandalous and addictive beverage.
+It was banned in the U.S. and in most European countries.
 Absinthe was the liquor of dissolute Parisian bohemians and had reportedly caused a Swiss farmer to murder his entire family.
-Thus due to the notoriety of a key ingredient, the gustatory merit of Hemingway Champagne could not be rationally assessed at the time he published his recipe.
+The notoriety of this key ingredient meant that no one could rationally assess the gustatory merit of Hemingway Champagne when he published his recipe.

 Absinthe and Hemingway Champagne spent many years in ignoble oblivion until absinthe was rehabilitated beginning in the 1990s.
-By then, absinthe had become accepted as an unsweetened spirit that was noteworthy primarily for its high proof – 45 to 72% alcohol by volume (ABV).
+By then, people considered absinthe an unsweetened spirit that was noteworthy primarily for its high proof – 45 to 72% alcohol by volume (ABV).
 A scientific study in 2006 confirmed that its primary risk came from its high alcohol content and not from any other evil ingredient.
 Thus its lurid reputation as an addictive and homicidal drug was re-understood as a fantasy of early-twentieth-century Prohibitionists.

 A Regional Fine Food Experience

 Each summer, Nola and I visit Santa Fe, New Mexico.
 Santa Fe has an outstanding summer opera season, numerous art galleries and shops, and a diverse Native American and Hispanic culture.
-It also boasts a unique and delicious New Mexican cuisine that incorporates local cultivars of chile peppers, especially those grown in and around the Hatch Valley of New Mexico.
+It also boasts a unique and delicious New Mexican cuisine.
+The food incorporates local cultivars of chile peppers, especially those grown in and around the Hatch Valley of New Mexico.

 One of Santa Fe’s most beloved restaurants is The Shed, a downtown institution since 1953.
 It takes no reservations at lunch time and you always have to get on a list for a table.
 Since they give you a wireless pager, you can amuse yourself by browsing the surrounding shops while you wait.

 The Shed has the most delicious red chile that I have encountered.
 Its meaty texture bursts with rich flavor, yet (for my Texas-raised taste) is not excessively spicy.
-However, since they serve many tenderfoot tourists, The Shed also offers some great foods that contain absolutely no chile: mushroom soup, garlic toast, salads, burgers, sandwiches, grilled meats and a heavenly mocha cake dessert.
+However, since they serve many tenderfoot tourists, The Shed also offers some great foods that contain absolutely no chile.
+These include mushroom soup, garlic toast, salads, burgers, sandwiches, grilled meats and a heavenly mocha cake dessert.

 Despite these distractions for those of faint heart or weak gullet, the New Mexican entrees with their hearty red and green chiles are the real drawing card.